tboox/tboox.github.io/_posts/xmake/2018-05-30-support-qt.markdown

 categories: xmake
 ---

-In the latest [xmake] (https://github.com/tboox/xmake) v2.2.1 release, we have supported for the QT SDK environment, and we can fully develop QT applications in VScode/Sublime Text/IDEA Intellij and xmake plugin ([xmake-vscode] (Https://github.com/tboox/xmake-vscode), [xmake-idea] (https://github.com/tboox/
+In the latest [xmake](https://github.com/tboox/xmake) v2.2.1 release, we have supported for the QT SDK environment, and we can fully develop QT applications in VScode/Sublime Text/IDEA Intellij and xmake plugin ([xmake-vscode](https://github.com/tboox/xmake-vscode), [xmake-idea](https://github.com/tboox/ xmake-idea) ...).
-Xmake-idea) ...).

 Users can completely switch to their most commonly used editor environments to develop and build QT programs, such as: